llvm/llvm-project/llvm/docs/LangRef.rst

 functions.
 These functions are related to the similarly named macros defined in the ``<stdarg.h>`` header file.

-All of these functions operate on arguments that use a target-specific value type "``va_list``".
+All of these functions take as arguments pointers to a target-specific value type "``va_list``".
 The LLVM assembly language reference manual does not define what this type is, so all transformations should be prepared to handle these functions regardless of the type used.
+The intrinsics are overloaded, and can be used for pointers to different address spaces.

 This example shows how the :ref:`va_arg <i_va_arg>` instruction and the variable argument handling intrinsic functions are used.